ev2wojnar/hello-world/README.md

 # hello-world
 hellow there I`m a new one
-I'm drinking coffee at the moment.
+I'm drinking a coffee at the moment.
 Maybe we'll go to the water today.